 Similan Islands

 The Similan Islands are an incredibly beautiful archipelago in the Andaman Sea, located about 100 km northwest of Phuket.
-UNESCO has recognized the archipelago as one of the most beautiful places on Earth.
+UNESCO has recognized the archipelago as one of the most beautiful places on Earth and a popular excursion destination from Phuket.

 The name “Similan” means “nine” in the Malay dialect, reflecting the original number of islands in the archipelago.
 Today, the Similan Islands also include two additional islands, Koh Tachai and Koh Bon, bringing the total to 11.